Olympics-Boxing-Inspired by Team GB's taekwondo, Price eyes gold | Sports-Games

 Olympics-Boxing-Inspired by Team GB's taekwondo, Price eyes gold

-Middleweight boxing world champion Lauren Price dominated her first bout at the Tokyo Olympics on Wednesday and said she was "massively" inspired by Britain's performance in taekwondo, a sport in which she has also competed.
-A favourite to take the Olympic gold, the Welsh southpaw was effective with a flurry of shots to Mongolian Myagmarjargal Munkhbat, getting a solid left cross to her opponent's head in the first round.
+World middleweight boxing champion Lauren Price dominated her first bout at the Tokyo Olympics on Wednesday, saying she was "massively" inspired by Britain's performance in taekwondo, a sport in which she has also competed.
+"My semi-final opponent is the world champion, so I know she will be very tough," Testa said.
+"But when you reach this far in the competition then everyone is a candidate to win."

 - Country: